pfgithub/scpl/docs/actions/encodemedia.md

 or variable
 with a number.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFExpandingParameter
 ---
 ### Text Input: Title / title (internally WFMetadataTitle)
 **Placeholder**: My Great Track
-**Default Value**: undefined
 **Allows Variables**: true